Quick Facts: Earning an Ed.D. in Kentucky

 School Administration Certificates

-- School Counselor Certification, Grades P-12
+- School Counselor

-- Superintendent Certification
+- Superintendent

-- Supervisor of Instruction Certification
+- Supervisor of Instruction (Primary through Grade 12)

-- Director of Special Education Certification
+- Director of Special Education

-- Directors and Assistant Directors of Pupil Personnel Certification
+- Director of Pupil Personnel

 We’ve outlined the basics for principals and superintendents below.
-However, each of these links will also take you to a detailed requirements page.

-- Hold a valid Kentucky teaching certificate
+- Hold or qualify for a valid Kentucky teaching certificate

 - Complete an EPSB-Approved Educator Preparation Program for Instructional Leadership – School Principal

-- Have a minimum of three years of full-time teaching experience in a P-12 setting
+- Have a minimum of three years of full-time teaching experience

 - Obtain a recommendation from an EPSB-approved institution

-Note: University preparation programs for the School Principal Certificate are often in the form of a master’s degree, certification program, graduate certificate, or Ed.S. program.
+Note: University preparation programs for the Principal Certificate are often in the form of a master’s degree, certification program, graduate certificate, or Ed.S. program.

 Superintendent Certificate